 As you can see, building a positive seller reputation involves taking action at every step along the way, from creating your listing to shipping a purchased item.

-Complete a transaction
+Step 2: Complete a transaction

 When an item sells, eBay notifies the seller immediately.
 Once you get that message, complete the transaction quickly and accurately to maintain a positive seller reputation.